yext/search-headless/docs/search-headless.searchheadless.executeuniversalautocomplete.md

 Promise&lt;[AutocompleteResponse](./search-headless.autocompleteresponse.md)<!-- -->&gt;

-A Promise of an [AutocompleteResponse](./search-headless.autocompleteresponse.md) from the Answers API
+A Promise of an [AutocompleteResponse](./search-headless.autocompleteresponse.md) from the Search API